 Using a proxy server

-When requests that come from a reverse proxy server to your Sitecore instance should be tracked as the valid IP addresses of a client, and not as the IP addresses of a proxy, use the following setting.
+For requests coming from a reverse proxy server to your Sitecore instance, that should be tracked as the valid IP addresses of a client, and not as the IP addresses of a proxy, use the following setting:

 Analytics.ForwardedRequestHttpHeadersetting to the value: X-Forwarded-For